FESOM/FESOM_examples/README.md

 # FESOM_examples
-Examples of FESOM post and pre-processing
+This repo contains code examples of FESOM post and pre-processing, which is not included in pyfesom2.